Austin-rgb/rps/README.md

 # rps
-Rock, paper and scissor player
+Rock, paper and scissor player using recurrent neural network